-'..
-The essential difference between the issues that our radio and the mainstream work on...
 We are talking about Saama and Sajja (some minor millets).
 We are always talking about marginalised grains, marginalised people marginalised language and marginalised issues.
 This does not interest the mainstream radio.
-This is the reason we should have our own radio to allow us to discuss our issues'.
+This is the reason we should have our own radio to allow us to discuss our issues."

-Chilukapalli Anasuyamma, Pastapur: 'In our sanghams (...) we are carrying on a number of tasks which used to be done by men.
+Chilukapalli Anasuyamma, Pastapur: "In our sanghams (village associations of dalit women) we are carrying on a number of tasks which used to be done by men.
 So also our men.
 They are doing a number of tasks which were only being preserved for women.
-This way we have been able to erase the boundaries between man's work and woman's work'.
+This way we have been able to erase the boundaries between man's work and woman's work."

-'The mainstream radio is still steeped in the traditional gender roles.
+"The mainstream radio is still steeped in the traditional gender roles.
 If we depend on it, we have to go back in time.
 All that we have done in our sanghams will come to a naught.
-If we have our own radio it can help us continue this progress we have made on gender issues'.
+If we have our own radio it can help us continue this progress we have made on gender issues."